tornede/py_experimenter/docs/source/usage.md

 ---

-## Database Configuration File
+## Database Credential File

-When working with `MySQL` as a database provider, an additional database configuration file is needed, containing the credentials for accessing the database:
+When working with `MySQL` as a database provider, an additional database credential file is needed, containing the credentials for accessing the database:

 ```conf
 [CREDENTIALS]